When to visit the vet?

 Prognosis and follow-up care

 - After an abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
 This can be caused naturally by various factors or be medically induced., it is important to check the uterusThe uterus, also known as the womb, is a female reproductive organ in which the fetus grows and develops during pregnancy.
-It consists of muscle tissue and is lined with a mucous membrane. and general condition to prevent consequential damage (e.g. endometritis).
+It consists of muscle tissue and is lined with a mucous membrane. and the general condition to prevent secondary damage (e.g., endometritis).

 Prevention

-The preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
-This can be caused naturally by various factors or be medically induced. in female dogs begins before mating.
+Preventing abortion in female dogs begins even before mating.
 A thorough veterinary examination, vaccinationVaccination is the process of administering a vaccine to develop immunity against a specific infectious disease.
-It is one of the most effective methods of prevention of infectious diseases. status check and deworming are important to avoid infections.
+It is one of the most effective methods of prevention of infectious diseases. status check, and deworming are important to avoid infections.
 Breeding animals should be tested for hereditary diseases and hormonal disorders.
-StressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. should be minimized during pregnancy, and the female dog should be protected from injury.
-Contact with infected animals, especially in the case of brucellosis or canineCanine refers to anything related to dogs.
-The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. herpesvirus, should be strictly avoided.
-High-quality, pregnancy-specific nutrition and a clean, quiet environment promote a stable pregnancy.
+During pregnancy, stress should be minimized, and the female dog should be protected from injuries.
+Contact with infected animals, especially in cases of brucellosis or canineCanine refers to anything related to dogs.
+The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. herpesvirus, must be strictly avoided.
+High-quality, pregnancy-specific nutrition and a clean, quiet environment support a stable pregnancy.
 Regular ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. checks help to identify and counteract problems early on.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. checks help detect problems early and take countermeasures.

 Outlook on current research